 As you might expect, the Titleist Pro V1 and Pro V1x are highly rated golf balls, which is not surprising considering their widespread use.
-Check out these screenshots from Amazon (which is a viable place to get a set of new balls) below:
+You can read reviews on Amazon here.

 If you know a thing or two about golf equipment, or watch a lot of golf on television, chances are you’ve seen one of those commercials featuring Tour pros talking about arguably the best golf balls ever made: the Titleist Pro V1 and Pro V1x.